|Educating Deaf Students|

 The 19 chapters of Educating Deaf Students: Global Perspectives present a select cross-section of the issues addressed at the 19th ICED.
 Divided into four distinct parts — Contemporary Issues for all Learners, The Early Years, The School Years, and Contemporary Issues in Postsecondary Education — the themes considered here span the entire student age range.
 Authored by 27 different researchers and practitioners from six different countries, this book can be seen as a valuable description of the zeitgeist in the field of education of the deaf at the turn of the 21st century and the millennium.

-Des Power is Emeritus Professor at the Centre for Deafness Studies and Research, Griffith University, Southport, Queensland, Australia.
+Des Power is Emeritus Professor at the Centre for Deafness Studies and Research at Griffith University in Australia.

-Greg Leigh is Assistant Chief Executive (Educational Services), Royal Institute for the Deaf and Blind Children, and Associate Professor, University of Newcastle, New South Wales, Australia.
+Greg Leigh is an assistant chief executive (Educational Services) at the Royal Institute for the Deaf and Blind Children and an associate professor at the University of Newcastle in Australia.

 ISBN 978-1-56368-308-4, 6 x 9 casebound, 248 pages, figures, tables, references, index